 - 2022-2025 School Strategic Plan

 - School Annual Report (SAR)

-- Years 3 and 5 NAPLAN Results
+- School Audit Summary

-- School Audit and Review Report Executive Summaries
+- School Review Summary

-- Investing for Schools Agreement (I4S)

-- School values
+- School Values Statement

-- School vision
+- School Vision Statement

 VOLUNTARY FINANCIAL CONTRIBUTION

 Each year NPSS parents are invited to pay a voluntary financial contribution.
 This contribution is common in most state schools in Queensland and is used to supplement the funding provided to the school by Department of Education (DoE), the P&C Association and grant applications.